Highbridge, Bronx: Land use and terrain

 Highbridge is dominated by townhouses and 5 and 6-story apartment buildings, including numerous Art Deco landmarks built by the developer Bernard J. Noonan and the architects Horace Ginsberg and Marvin Fine.
-Many older detached mansions still remain on Woodycrest Avenue and Ogden Avenue.
+Many older detached mansions remain on Woodycrest Avenue and Ogden Avenue.
 The total land area is roughly one square mile.
 The terrain is elevated and very hilly.

-Stair streets connect the parts of the neighborhood that are located at different elevations.
+Stair streets connect parts of the neighborhood at different elevations.
 One particular stair street between Shakespeare and Anderson Avenues became known as the "Joker Stairs", drawing tourists after the 2019 film Joker was filmed there.